varun-brahm/codettesbootcamp2022/index.md

 So now i am still playing with canvanizer, So i just put for value a submarine with a service and don't mind the customer segments

 I presented my bmc and got feedback

 Value:

-1.Different models
+1. Different models

 2. Sensors

 3. enviorment

-4.Location estimate
+4. Location estimate

 5. Lidar

 Customer relationships:
-A webapp
+1. A webapp

-Custom parts
+2. Custom parts

 Channels:

-A website
+1. A website

-Stores
+2. Stores

 Customer Segments:

-Kids
+1. Kids

-Researchers
+2. Researchers

 3.3 Setup project PitchDeck
 ---------------------------